a0n/Blop/README.md

           npm install

 This installs all necessary modules.
 If you add new modules to this project, please make sure to add your dependencies to packages.json
+You can then start the server with:
+        socketstream start

+And enter the console with:
+        socketstream console

 This Code is just a draft most of the stuff is not implemented yet.
 I started to create a DJ Model in Backbone that by now works with a ServerSide